kredar/kredar.github.io/_posts/2023-09-02-How-To-Build-Resume-Bot-powered-by-llm.md

 ## Introduction

 In my previous post ["Exploring the Power of LLMs for NLP Tasks"](https://www.artkreimer.com/How-to-Analyze-App-Reviews-Using-GPT/) I explored how Language Learning Models (LLMs) can be utilized for a range of Natural Language Processing (NLP) tasks —sentiment analysis, topic extraction, content generation, summarization, and more.
 Building on that foundation, this post aims to guide you through my journey of crafting a resumeGPT chatbot.
-This chatbot is powered by OpenAI's GPT-3.5, Langchain, and Streamlit.
+This chatbot is powered by OpenAI's GPT-3.5, Langchain, and originally Streamlit — I've since migrated it to [Bolt](https://bolt.new) for a significantly improved UX.

-Check out my ResumeGPT Chatbot on [Streamlit](https://akresumegpt.streamlit.app/) or embedded here [ResumeGPT Bot](https://www.artkreimer.com/resume/)
+Check out my ResumeGPT Chatbot at [kredar-resumegpt-imp-s3m5.bolt.host](https://kredar-resumegpt-imp-s3m5.bolt.host/) or embedded here [ResumeGPT Bot](https://www.artkreimer.com/resume/)

 Feel free to fork my repo on [Github](https://github.com/kredar/resumeGPT)